HP bypolls: Congress wins Mandi Lok Sabha, all three Assembly seats | Politics

 The Congress on Tuesday won the bypolls to the Mandi Lok Sabha and all three Assembly seats in Himachal Pradesh, a setback for the ruling BJP which Chief Minister Jai Ram Thakur said will introspect.

-The ruling BJP candidate lost her deposits in Jubbal-Kotkhai, losing to a BJP rebel whose father earlier held the seat.
+The ruling BJP candidate lost her deposit in Jubbal-Kotkhai, where she got only 2,644 votes and lost to a party rebel whose father earlier held the seat.

 The Congress also retained Fatehpur and Arki Assembly seats, according to results announced by the Election Commission.